-The latest version of Microsoft Office Professional Plus is an integrated collection of programs, servers, and services designed to work together to enable optimised information work.
+Microsoft Office 2010 is the latest version of the Microsoft Office suite, an integrated collection of programs, servers, and services designed to work together to enable optimised information work.

 Symantec is dedicated to being an agent for positive change in those communities around the world where the company and its employees live and work.
 To accomplish this, Symantec partners with community organisations that address pressing social needs, with a focus on youth and education.
 A combination of monetary gifts, employee volunteerism and product donations leverages Symantec's resources in ways that allow them to have the most impact.